-Fill in your address

-Use a mind map to help you Write a Then write it neatly in your book.
-Then write it neatly in your book.

-Dear

-Begin with greetings.

-Write about your first item of news.
+aind map t to help you hold.
+Write a dit was friend to edit wa Write about your first item of news.
 Write about your second item of news.
 End your letter.

-Your friend

-Fill in your name.
+Your friend Fill in your name.
+Teacher: Sign: Date: Date:

-Sign: Date:

-Term 1 - Weeks 3 - 4 Making unsafe places safe
+45 Making unsafe places safe

-Mage Before you read
+Mess Before you read

-• Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.
+Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.

-While you read Ompare your predictions with what you read.
-If you don't understand a section, read it again slowly.
-Read it aloud.
+While you read

+Compare your predictions with what you read. • If you don't understand a section, read it again slowly.
+Read it